aldanjav/saddle_detector/README.md

 number of challenging datasets.

 # Python3 support
 This fork adds the python3 support for the original saddle_detector package.
-So far, it was tested on MacOS catalina.
+So far, it was tested on MacOS catalina and Fedora 30.
 The saddle_detector package was first migrated to opencv4 (very minor changes) and then the OpenCV scripts for creating python wrappers were adapted.
 If the host system has Python3, NumPy, and OpenCV 4 installed, the python module